Bayfield Peninsula Photography Workshop – Seascapes, Landscapes & Lake Superior

 Capture the Beauty of Lake Superior in Spring

-Spring arrives late in the Northwoods, but when it does, it transforms the landscape into something magical.
-Join us for a Lake Superior photography workshop based in the Bayfield and Washburn area along Wisconsin’s scenic South Shore.
-This hands-on workshop is perfect for photographers who want to develop their skills in seascape, landscape, and nature photography.
+Spring arrives late in the Northwoods, but when it does, it transforms the landscape into something special.
+This Lake Superior photography workshop is based in the Bayfield and Washburn area along Wisconsin’s scenic South Shore, where sandy coastlines, quiet harbors, forests, and waterfalls come alive with spring beauty.

 Kick off your summer with a photography adventure in one of Wisconsin’s most scenic regions.